logo

 Article

-Why Products Fail Quality Audits — And How Dimensional Inspection Can Help
+Why Products Fail Quality Audits & How Dimensional Inspection Can Help

 Introduction: The Audit Nightmare

-Picture this: A manufacturer spends months preparing for a major product launch.
-Production is complete, parts are shipped, and auditors arrive to check compliance.
-Suddenly—failure.
+Consider this: A company spends months getting ready for a major product launch.
+Production is completed, parts are delivered, and auditors arrive to confirm conformity.
+Suddenly—fail.

-A tolerance variation here, a missing inspection record there, and the result is the same:
+Whether there is a tolerance variance here or a missing inspection record there, the result is the same:

 The Top Reasons Products Fail Quality Audits

-Many manufacturers rely on outdated or manual measurement methods, leaving gaps in documentation.
-Auditors demand evidence that every part meets tolerance requirements.
+Because many manufacturers employ outdated or manual measurement methods, there are gaps in the paperwork.
+Auditors look for evidence that every component meets tolerance requirements.

-Even if individual parts are within spec, combined variations can cause assemblies to fail.
-Without tolerance analysis, these problems often go unnoticed until it’s too late.
+Even if individual components are within specification, assemblies may fail due to combined variations.
+Without tolerance analysis, these problems can go unnoticed until it's too late.

 How Dimensional Inspection Prevents Audit Failures

-Inspection reports provide the audit trail needed to satisfy ISO, ASME, FAA, and FDA requirements.
+Compliance Documentation Inspection reports offer the audit trail required to meet FDA, ISO, ASME, and FAA regulations.

 Real-World Example